marinzelenika/groupdocs-policies/content/faqs/subscription/_index.md

 ##### **1. What do you mean by subscription?**

 {{< faqs 2 >}} The term subscription refers to our update service.
 A subscription entitles you to one year of product updates.
-When the year has passed you are still licensed to use to the product so your existing applications that use Aspose will continue to function but to download and use further updates to the product you have to renew your subscription.
+When the year has passed you are still licensed to use to the product so your existing applications that use GroupDocs will continue to function but to download and use further updates to the product you have to renew your subscription.

 &nbsp;